ac3295-lab/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
+It does what it's supposed to do when you are visible and the appropriate distance away.
 1. When does it fail?
+When your fingers are overlapping or not visible.
 1. When it fails, why does it fail?
+It fails to read your hand gesture and cannot accurate pick up your hand.
 1. Based on the behavior you have seen, what other scenarios could cause problems?
+In lowlight situations, if the user cannot accurately position themselves, if the user overlaps their finders.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+I think they could visually see the lines crossing and see the the model struggles to pick up their hands.
+Though without documentation they may not know what the purpose of the lines are or what motion they are supposed to do.
 1. How bad would they be impacted by a miss classification?
+They might get confused and a little annoyed.
 1. How could change your interactive system to address this?
+I should definitely prompt them to let them know something will happen
 1. Are there optimizations you can try to do on your sense-making algorithm.
+I think the algorithm works fine, I think it's more on documentaiton and making the users are in the correct spot and distance from the camera.

 ### Part D
 ### Characterize your own Observant system

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
+You could possibly use it to help adjust opacity and take hands-free, self-edited photos.
 * What is a good environment for X?
+A reasonably-lit area where the user and their hands are visible.
 * What is a bad environment for X?
+A dark area.
 * When will X break?
+It breaks when it cannot read your hand positions or when your fingers overlap.
 * When it breaks how will X break?
+It won't work how you want it to, won't pick up what you want it to and when it does pick things up it's identification is a bit muddled preventing it from working accurately.
 * What are other properties/behaviors of X?
+It is very reactive and you can clearly see what it is identifying and reacting to.
 * How does X feel?
+It is reasonably smooth and corresponds nicely with slower motions, though it is generally able to pick up quicker motions.

-**\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***
+**\*\*\*Include a short video demonstrating the answers to these questions.\*\*\*** This is a link for all but what is a bad environment: https://youtube.com/shorts/WAseYb6eIUU?feature=share

 ### Part 2.